 REFERENCE: Associate vice president, Financial Management; executive director, ASI; and director, Risk Management.

-For additional information concerning campus scheduling policies, refer to the brochure Campus Scheduling Policies and Procedures, which is available in the Office of Student Life and Development, USU-215, the USU Conference and Events Center, USU-221, and Event Services Office, BH-320.
+For additional information concerning campus scheduling procedures, refer to the brochure Campus Scheduling Policies and Procedures, which is available in the Office of Student Life and Development, USU-215, the USU Conference and Events Center, USU-221, and Event Services Office, BH-320.

 This process is required in order to clear student organizations or student-sponsored programs with appropriate offices on campus.
 The PRC process must be completed and approved prior to the event and prior to any publicity for the event.
 Other venue operators may require additional forms.
 All programs must be approved by the Office of Student Life and Development advisors, USU-215, or the Office of the Associate Vice President/Dean of Students, USU-219.
 All major programs, those with anticipated attendance of 300 or more, or 100 or more in the Soroptimist House, or student events where alcohol is served, or those which warrant crowd control precautions, will require additional authorization and clearance (see Regulation VII, Security and Planning for Student Events).